Sri Lanka imposes power cuts as cash crisis deepens | Business

 The pandemic dealt a heavy blow to Sri Lanka's economy that depends heavily on tourism and trade, with the government estimating a loss of $14 billion in the last two years.
 The economy is estimated to have contracted by 1.5% in July-September 2021, according to the central bank.
 Inflation also surged to 12.1% in December.

 Sri Lanka has borrowed heavily and faces repayments on $12.5 billion in international sovereign bonds.
-Officials have said the government is gradually building back reserves to ensure it can honour its debts.
+Officials have said the government is gradually building back reserves to ensure it can honor its debts.

 The government settled $500 million due on sovereign bonds in January and the gross official reserves stood at $2.36 billion at the end of January, according to the country's Central Bank.
 Including the latest payment, Sri Lanka has foreign debt obligations exceeding $7 billion in 2022, including the repayment of another bond worth $1 billion in July.